jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Creature - Nevron
 {2}{R}, {T}: This creature deals 2 damage to target creature.
 {2}{U}, {T}: Tap target creature.
 Put a stun counter on it.
-When this creature dies, if you control no creatures, put two 2/2 Red and Blue Danseuse Clone creature tokens into play.
+When this creature dies, if you control no creatures, put two 2/2 blue and red Nevron creature tokens named Danseuse Clone into play.
 When this creature dies, target opponent creates a Lumina token.

 2/2